abdnimit1203/Donation-Campaign/README.md

 - **Donate button Alert** : If you donate one time you will get a successfull message .
 However if you try again in the same card: you will get an error alert! and the donate will not be successfull.

 - **Donated Datas** : on Donation page you can see the campaign you donated!
+You will get to see the price you paid for each campaign.
+Also there will be a view details button to take you to campaign details page.

 - **Statistics** : On statistics page you can see a beautiful ppie chart where you can see how much you have donated against total donation campaigns in percentage.